El Psicópata: Authorities

-On November 26, 1996, the OIJ issued a press release (the first since the beginning of the murders), in which they tried to outline who El Psícopata was.
+On November 26, 1996, the OIJ issued a press release (the first since the beginning of the murders), in which they tried to outline who El Psicópata was.

 In the said statement, a telephone line and a postal address were offered to give confidential reports, although this did not have greater results.
 A change of direction of the investigation was also tried, because before that date, it was thought that El Psícopata was a murderer of a moralistic type, but then tried to orient his profile towards that of a lustful killer who killed to consummate his sexual fantasies, although the reason for this turn in the investigation was never clarified.

-This redirection in the investigations was refuted even by professionals who had been involved in the investigation, such as the doctor Fernando Garzona Meseguer, who maintained that El Psícopata had no sexual purposes in his crimes, and that if the sexual contact was made with his victims, it was the motivation for the murders.
+This redirection in the investigations was refuted even by professionals who had been involved in the investigation, such as the doctor Fernando Garzona Meseguer, who maintained that El Psicócopata had no sexual purposes in his crimes, and that if the sexual contact was made with his victims, it was the motivation for the murders.

 Crimes

 The murder of Ligia Camacho Bermudez

 On June or July 14, 1987, Ligia Camacho Bermudez was reading a book on her bed.
 She was shot from outside her house, dying on the spot.
-This event contradicts the modus operandi of El Psícopata, since the latter used to attack in solitary places, and not in houses or neighborhoods.
+This event contradicts the modus operandi of El Psicópata, since the latter used to attack in solitary places, and not in houses or neighborhoods.
 The only proof that it was the same criminal was a ballistic test.

 Fingerprints were also found, but as no suspects were arrested, a positive comparison could not be made.

 Last crime

-The last suspected crime of El Psícopata occurred on October 26, 1996, in the Patarrá area of Desamprados, south of San José.
+The last suspected crime of El Psicópata occurred on October 26, 1996, in the Patarrá area of Desamprados, south of San José.
 Mauricio Cordero and Ileana Álvarez were in a Nissan Sentra, when they were surprised by a stranger who forced them to abandon their car and walk 500m.
 Then he proceeded to shoot both of them.
-While no one was ever caught for this or other crimes attributed to El Psícopata, the Judicial Police of Costa Rica identified a modus operandi identical to the murders of those two and 19 other people, between 1986 and 1996.
+While no one was ever caught for this or other crimes attributed to El Psicópata, the Judicial Police of Costa Rica identified a modus operandi identical to the murders of those two and 19 other people, between 1986 and 1996.